peb-adr/openslides-media-service/README.md

 ## TODOs:
- - support different ports than 5432 in dockerfile
  - Development in docker
  - Tests
  - Name confusion: media-server vs media-service.
 Be constant here and name it